pakal/rsfile/doc/native_io_concepts.rst

-Note that if you use libraries like the stdlib's *multiprocessing* package, these last tasks may be transparently performed for you, python streams being pickled, transferred, and then restored in the new process, sometimes thanks to some low level routines handling the transfer of handle access permissions between processes (eg. win32's DuplicateHandle()).
+Note that if you use libraries like the stdlib's *multiprocessing* package, these last tasks may be transparently performed for you, python streams being pickled, transferred, and then restored in the new process, sometimes thanks to some low level routines handling the transfer of handle access permissions between processes (eg. windows's DuplicateHandle()).

 .. rubric::